Skip links

 Chicken Stir-Fry is a meal I have grown to trust over the years, and Chef Thomas keeps it in regular rotation because it turns simple ingredients into a steady, good dinner.
 I know what to expect every time I make it.

 It does not feel heavy or complicated.
 The flavors stay balanced, and the steps follow a clear rhythm once you have done it once or twice.
-It fits into busy days when time and energy are both short.
+It fits into busy days when time and energy are both short much like the straightforward process of my Stoved Chicken Recipe.

 Clear, savory flavor with a bit of freshness from the vegetables